keepthrifty/keepthrifty.github.io/_posts/2016-12-18-4-financial-no-noes-from-grandparents.md

 author_site: PowerOverLife
 author_site_url: http://www.poweroverlife.com

-title: "4 Financial No-Noes From Your Grandparents"
+title: "Guest Post: 4 Financial No-Noes From Your Grandparents"
 description: "Listen to your elders - your grandparents have some important lessons about no-noes to avoid if you want to improve your finances!"

 image: /img/posts/2016-12-18-4-financial-no-noes-from-grandparents/financial-no-noes-grandparents.jpg